labgrid-project/labgrid/doc/configuration.rst

 SmallUBootDriver
 ~~~~~~~~~~~~~~~~
-A SmallUBootDriver interfaces with stripped-down U-Boot variants that are
+A :any:`SmallUBootDriver` interfaces with stripped-down U-Boot variants that
-sometimes used in cheap consumer electronics.
+are sometimes used in cheap consumer electronics.

 SmallUBootDriver is meant as a driver for U-Boot with only little functionality
 compared to a standard U-Boot.